-- (1) The business transaction is '1'.

-- (2) The short-term financing is '2'.
+- (1) The business transaction is '1'. - (2) The short-term financing is '2'.

-- Note 5: Fill in the amount of business transactions when nature of the loan is related to business transactions, which is the amount of business transactions occurred between the creditor and borrower in the current year.
+Note 5: Fill in the amount of business transactions when nature of the loan is related to business transactions, which is the amount of business transactions occurred between the creditor and borrower in the current year.

-Note 6: (1) Total financing amount should not exceed the Company's stockholders' equity based on the latest financial statements that are audited and attested or reviewed by the independent auditors, and

-- b. the total financing amount to any individual party should not exceed 50% of the Company's stockholders' equity and the amount of sales/purchase during the year for the purpose of business. - (2) Total financing amount should not exceed the subsidiary's stockholders' equity based on the latest financial statements that are audited and attested or reviewed by the independent auditors, and a. the total financing amount to any individual party should not exceed 40% of the subsidiary's stockholders' equity for the purpose of short-term financing. - b. the total financing amount to any individual party should not exceed 50% of the subsidiary's stockholders' equity and the amount of sales/purchase during the year for the purpose of business. - (3) Total financing amount between foreign companies whose voting rights are 100% directly or indirectly held by the Company or total financing amount granted by the Company to foreign companies whose voting rights are 100% directly or indirectly held by the Company should not exceed the creditor's stockholders' equity based on the latest financial statements that are audited and attested or reviewed by the independent auditors.
+- Note 6: (1) Total financing amount should not exceed the Company's stockholders' equity based on the latest financial statements that are audited and attested or reviewed by the independent auditors, and - a. the total financing amount to any individual party should not exceed 40% of the Company's stockholders' equity for the purpose of short-term financing. - b. the total financing amount to any individual party should not exceed 50% of the Company's stockholders' equity and the amount of sales/purchase during the year for the purpose of business. - (2) Total financing amount should not exceed the subsidiary's stockholders' equity based on the latest financial statements that are audited and attested or reviewed by the independent auditors, and a. the total financing amount to any individual party should not exceed 40% of the subsidiary's stockholders' equity for the purpose of short-term financing. - b. the total financing amount to any individual party should not exceed 50% of the subsidiary's stockholders' equity and the amount of sales/purchase during the year for the purpose of business. - (3) Total financing amount between foreign companies whose voting rights are 100% directly or indirectly held by the Company or total financing amount granted by the Company to foreign companies whose voting rights are 100% directly or indirectly held by the Company should not exceed the creditor's stockholders' equity based on the latest financial statements that are audited and attested or reviewed by the independent auditors.
 The financing period should not exceed three years.
-The restrictions on loans to any individual party are as - a. the total financing amount to any individual party should not exceed the creditor's stockholders' equity, or the higher of sales/purchases during the year for the purpose of business. - b. the total financing amount to any individual party should not exceed the creditor's stockholders' equity for the purpose of short-term financing.
+The restrictions on loans to any individual party are as - a. the total financing amount to any individual party should not exceed the creditor's stockholders' equity, or the higher of sales/purchases during the year for the purpose of business. - b. the total financing amount to any individual party should not exceed the creditor's stockholders' equity for the purpose of short-term financing. - (4) Except for (3), the financing period should not exceed one year.